Chords that involve the thumb

 "Thumb chords" in open position

-Some of these chords mustn’t be played by including the thumb, but it may be easier.
+Some of these chords isn’t nessecary to play by including the thumb, but it may be easier.

-A final word: classic and flamenco guitars has wider necks, which make it harder to use these shapes.
+A final word: classic and flamenco guitars has wider necks, that makes it harder to use these shapes.

 Reference: Some of these shapes have been found in the book The Guitar Player's Songwriting Bible by Leo Coulter and Rochard Jones.